Alcohol and Older Adults

 - Heart issues

 - Liver damage

 - Mood disorders

-To decrease your risks related to alcohol as you age, older adults are encouraged to drink less than the Canadian Low-Risk Drinking Guidelines and to check with your healthcare provider regarding your current alcohol drinking habits.
+To decrease your risks related to alcohol as you age, consider drinking less alcohol and check with your healthcare provider regarding your current alcohol consumption.1, 2

 Many older adults take medications including prescription drugs, over-the-counter medications, and herbal remedies.
 Drinking alcohol while on medication can put you at dangerous risk and can cause the medication to not work properly.
 Problems mixing alcohol and medicine can include:

 - Serious medical problems like bleeding, breathing difficulties and heart problems